The Case Against Homework

 Some teachers know all this but feel compelled to keep assigning homework for tradition's sake, or because of pressure from administrators or, ironically, parents.
 Adults also may assume that kids will waste their time (read: do things grown-ups don't regard as sufficiently constructive) unless they're made to do schoolwork at home.

-Still others believe—incorrectly—that more time spent on a task produces better results, or that because practice is required to be a good athlete or musician, it's also at the heart of intellectual growth.
+So maybe you’re wondering: “Wait, does more or less homework improve grades?”
+Many parents believe—incorrectly—that more time spent on a task produces better results, or that because practice is required to be a good athlete or musician, it's also at the heart of intellectual growth.
 It isn't.
 You can't "reinforce" understanding the way you can reinforce a behavior.
 In my experience, people with the least sophisticated understanding of how children learn, or the least amount of concern about children's attitudes toward learning, tend to be the most enthusiastic supporters of homework.

 We might forgive the infringement on family time if homework were assigned only when there was good reason to think that this particular task would benefit these particular students, that it will help them think more deeply about questions that matter and create more excitement about learning (and that it can't be done at school).
 But what educators are more likely to say is, in effect, "Your children will have to do something every night.
 Later on we'll figure out what to make them do."
 If there's a persuasive defense of that approach, I've never heard it.